mmaraya/ipforensics/README.md

     sudo ipforensics -i eth0 -c 250

-Reading packets from a network device normally requires administrative privileges.
+To read the first 125 packets from network device eth0 and save to out.txt, use:

+    sudo ipforensics -i eth0 -c 125 -w out.txt

 License
 -------